Kinetic route to helicity-constrained decay: Initially net-helical field

-The emergence of mixed-handed substructures is consistent with the sub-ion nonideality mechanism discussed in Section~\ref{sec:Hevol}.
+The emergence of mixed-handed substructures is consistent with the subion nonideality mechanism discussed in Sec.~\ref{sec:Hevol}.
 In our simulations, $\mathbf{E}\cdot\mathbf{B}\neq 0$ is intermittent and localized, so different regions experience different histories of the integrated nonideal term $- 2c \int_{t_0}^t dt^{\prime} \; \mathbf{E} \cdot \mathbf{B}$.
-In regions where this term becomes comparable to or exceeds the local pre-existing helical content, the local magnetic helicity density can be driven through zero and acquire the opposite sign.
-Consistent with Section~\ref{sec:Hevol}, we find that $\text{sgn}(\mathbf{E}\cdot\mathbf{B})$ predominantly agrees with $\text{sgn}(\mathbf{E}^{\prime} \cdot\mathbf{J}/\alpha)$ across the cases examined, as demonstrated in Fig.~\ref{fig:EJsign}, so the same correlation between nonideality and structure handedness is observed within the same empirical scatter in the initially net-helical runs as well.
+In regions where this term becomes comparable to or exceeds the local preexisting helical content, the local magnetic-helicity density can be driven through zero and acquire the opposite sign.
+Consistent with Sec.~\ref{sec:Hevol}, we find that $\text{sgn}(\mathbf{E}\cdot\mathbf{B})$ predominantly agrees with $\text{sgn}(\mathbf{E}^{\prime} \cdot\mathbf{J}/\alpha)$ across the cases examined, as demonstrated in Fig.~\ref{fig:EJsign}, so the same correlation between nonideality and structure handedness is observed within the same empirical scatter in the initially net-helical runs as well.

-Since the global fractional helicity rapidly becomes increasingly cancellation-dominated, the data are most consistent with the nonhelical scaling $BL \sim \text{const}$ over the sub-ion interval we measure, as reported by Fig.~\ref{fig:BL}.
-At early times there is a brief transient in which the $BL$ curve is slightly elevated relative to the $\sigma_0 = 0$ case, consistent with an intermediate regime while the field transitions from single-signed to cancellation-dominated magnetic helicity.
+Since the global fractional helicity rapidly becomes increasingly cancellation dominated, the data are most consistent with the nonhelical scaling $BL \sim \text{const}$ over the subion interval we measure, as reported by Fig.~\ref{fig:BL}.
+At early times, there is a brief transient in which the $BL$ curve is slightly elevated relative to the $\sigma_0 = 0$ case, consistent with an intermediate regime while the field transitions from single-signed to cancellation-dominated magnetic helicity.
 This transient may then contribute to slightly larger final $LB_{\text{rms}}$ and $LB_{\text{rms}}^2$ compared to the initially nonhelical runs, as indicated in Fig.~\ref{fig:BL}.